hero931/wellness-organizer-node-capstone/readme.md

 ![image](https://user-images.githubusercontent.com/31460531/38281544-002a7b42-3779-11e8-95cf-d60b55b107b2.png)

 * As a user, I want to be able to see the records of my workout and nutrition page.
-* As a user, I want to be able to edit or delete information about my records.
+* As a user, I want to be able to delete information about my records.

 ![image](https://user-images.githubusercontent.com/31460531/38281559-1dae963a-3779-11e8-985d-ae2083112d30.png)

 ## Working Prototype
-Find a working prototype with Node at https://wellness-organizer.herokuapp.com/ .
+Find a working prototype with Node at https://github.com/hero931/wellness-organizer-node-capstone .

 ## Functionality
-When set up an account, user will be taken to introduction page, where will be introduced to the wellness program and what are benefits of using it.
-User can choose either start with "Champion" examples page or right away get to the dashboard.
-On dashboard page user will be given prepack basic program which can be modified completely by user at any time for personal purposes.
-User will be able to submit the program on dashboard page and then see it on records page.
-At any time user be able to edit or delete the records information.

-## Technical
+When set up an account, user will be taken to Dashboard page, where will be given an option to add wellness program (nutrition, workout, progress).
+In addition, Dashboard page will provide with optional basic examples of nutrition and workout for user.
+Champion page will provide with workout examples at different levels that user can have at his/her workout program.
+Information that user added to his/her program will be shown at Records page as separate nutrition, workout, progress sections.

 ### Front End
 * HTML5
 * CSS3
 * JavaScript
 * jQuery

 ### Back End
 * Node.js
 * Express.js